miniscruff/envexample/README.md

 ```

 ### Generate
-You can also use go generate:
+You can also use go generate using one of the following styles:
 ```
+// directly run latest
-//go:generate github.com/miniscruff/envexample@latest -struct Config
+//go:generate go run github.com/miniscruff/envexample@latest -struct Config
+// with a specific version
+//go:generate go run github.com/miniscruff/envexample@v0.1.0 -struct Config
+// with our installed version
+//go:generate envexample -struct Config
 ```

 ## CLI Arguments